Disclaimer: Originally published in May 2018. It is being republished since it still remains an interesting topic till today.

 Launda Naach was performed by men dressed up as women during festive gatherings.
 Negligence has now turned it into a workshop of abuses.

 Before you cringe and express your feelings of discomfort on how men can dress as women and dance in front of a pond of men, understand one thing: every place has a culture of its own.
 Cultures are not “weird”, they’re just alien.
 Despising a culture by taking the assistance of humour just shows how shallow one is.

 Now that the groundwork has been laid, let’s educate ourselves.

 Launda Naach is a folk art form from Bihar and eastern Uttar Pradesh.
-The art form dates back to 11th century.
+The art form dates back to the 11th century.
 Back then, women were not allowed to perform in public ceremonies.
-This cloistered existence of women made men take up roles of traditional entertainers.
+This cloistered existence of women made men take up the roles of traditional entertainers.

 These launda dancers used to perform at social gatherings.
 Today, they are a staple in marriages and usually perform as a part of the baraat and the haldi ceremony of the groom.